About the Invertebrate Collections

-The collection of the Mollusk Division at The Ohio State University Museum Of Biological Diversity comprises >1.5 million dry and >110,000 fluid-preserved molluscan specimens in ~120,000 cataloged lots (of which ~27,000 are fluid-preserved).
+The majority of the invertebrate specimens in our collections are mollusks.
+Our collections contain ~1 million dry and >110,000 fluid-preserved molluscan specimens in ~115,000 cataloged lots (of which ~27,000 are fluid-preserved).
 At least 100,000 lots worth of high-quality backlog (identified, with good locality data) are estimated to be present in the collection.
-Catalogued lots from the Mollusk Collection are cited in the literature using the prefix “OSUM”.
+Catalogued lots from the mollusk collections are cited in the literature using the prefix “OSUM”.

 A recent paper by Sierwald et al. (2017) shows that we have the 13th largest collection of mollusks in North America by number of lots, and that our collection quadrupled in size in the period between 1975 and 2017, making us the second fastest-growing mollusk collection in the country over the last half century.